bloominstituteoftechnology/lambda-calculator/README.md

 - Don't forget about className vs class on your JSX elements!!

 **STEP 5 - (STRETCH)**
 It's time to start thinking about functionality.
-Before getting into this, let's try and plan out all the moving peices you'll need.
+Before getting into this, let's try and plan out all the moving pieces you'll need.

 You will have some state in `App` that will keep track of the totals.
 This is data that you'll pass to the display component to render in the display.